 Did you know that the average person spends approximately a third of their life in bed?
 Consider this, if you sleep for 7 hours per night that would amount to 49 hours per week on average.
 That's a lot of time spent in bed.
 Now think about the time and energy you spend ensuring your bed is well set and clean?
 Do you at all?
 Or do you simply make your bed every morning and retire into it when the night falls.
 Or do you simply brush it off thinking they aren't that dirty yet?

-What Happens When You Don’t Wash Your Sheets?
+What Happens If You Don’t Wash Your Sheets?

 If you are a part of the population that does the later, you need to read what's next!
 According to research, your typical bed sheets would contain traces of fungi, bacteria, animal dander, pollen, soil, lint and all sorts of excrements from the body including sweat, sputum, and excrement and skin cells.
 Now, let’s say, on an average, every adult washes their sheets every 2-3 weeks (realistically speaking its probably more like 5-6 weeks).
 However, dermatologists strongly suggest that bed sheets should be washed probably on the average of once a week and pillowcases once every 2-3 days!
 Yes, you read that right!
 In fact, if your bed sheets are not washed regularly, whatever germs and bacteria you carry into bed with you every single day, stay there and accumulate in it until you wash your sheets again!
 In an article published by DailyMailOnline, Paediatric Allergist, Dr. Adam Fox urges people to put more effort into cleaning their bed linen and take the necessary measures to reduce allergen exposure.